JustSift/ReSift/docs/tutorial/resift-rentals.md

 const status = useStatus(getMovies, { isolatedStatus: true });
 ```

-This will ensure this status dispatch will only impact it's own fetch instance.
+This will ensure this status dispatch will only impact it’s own fetch instance.

 ### Conclude

-To update state across different fetch factories, your best friend is the `namespace` and `merge` block of ReSift's `share` api.
+To update fetch state across different fetch factories, your best friend is `namespace` and the `merge` block of ReSift’s `share` API.

-And in the situation when you need to confine the state update within the same fetch instance after you have told ReSift to `merge`, you can set the `isolatedStatus` in `useStatus` to `true`.
+And in the situation when you need to confine the state update within the same fetch instance after you have told ReSift to `merge`, you can set the `isolatedStatus` in `useStatus` to be `true`.

 You can checkout the finished code update to this section on [CodeSandbox](https://codesandbox.io/s/resift-rentals-tutorial-section-6-35w4y).